emmajanedrews/base-template/strategy-call.md

 <!-- {% include strategy-photos.html %} -->

-<p>My name is Kati Spaniak and since March 2017, I’ve sold 234 homes to date.</p>
+<p>My name is Kati Spaniak and in the last 6 years, I’ve sold 234 homes to date.</p>

 <p>I want to help you sell more homes.</p>